ICD-10 Diagnosis and Procedure Codes

 Wellmark’s Plans for ICD-10 Regulatory Conversion

-In 2011, Wellmark assessed its systems, business processes, policies, and communication needs associated with the impacts of the ICD-10 conversion.
-In 2012-2014, Wellmark will update all systems and processes to use ICD-10 codes to meet the compliance timeframes.
+Wellmark has assessed its systems, business processes, policies, and communication needs associated with the impacts of the ICD-10 conversion.
+Beginning in 2012, Wellmark updated all systems and processes to accept and utilize ICD-10 codes in order to remain compliant.

 Any business process or technology that stores, processes, or utilizes medical/diagnosis/procedure codes is affected on some level.
-Learn more about ICD-10 by viewing additional online resources at http://www.cms.gov/Medicare/Coding/ICD10/index.html?redirect=/icd10 .
+Get Started Today!

-Look for additional resources on the following sites:
+Additional resources are available on the following sites: